 You will not be “thrown in at the deep end”.
 Instead the course has a carefully phased approach which allows you to begin by observing lessons and participate in team-teaching before teaching full lessons.
 Typically, you would progress to teaching about 6 hours a week by Christmas, and 14 hours by July, as well as taking on increasing responsibility for form time and PSCHE.
 This helps to build your confidence within a manageable timetable so that, by the end of the course, you are able to make a smooth transition to the timetable expected in your first teaching year.

 Each week you will receive high quality one-to-one mentoring from a subject specialist as well as core Professional Studies training delivered by Specialist leaders in Education (SLEs).
 There are also regular Subject Knowledge and Pedagogy (SKAP) training sessions, and university-led tuition to support your PGCE assignments.

 As well as your two main placements, we also arrange visits for you to spend time in a Primary school, Special School and Free School as part of your programme to enable you to gain further experience of the education sector.

-You are assessed at half termly review points throughout the course by your mentor in conjunction with a SCITT Link Tutor.
-These assessments are based on reviewing the progress of the classes you have been teaching as well as your ‘evidence bundle’ of lesson plans, resources and observations etc which is kept electronically.
-At each review point, personalised targets will be set to help you progress further towards meeting the Teacher Standards to the highest possible standard.
+You are assessed at half termly review points throughout the course by your mentor in conjunction with a Link Tutor.
+These assessments are based on reviewing the progress of the classes you have been teaching as well as your ‘evidence bundle’ of lesson plans, resources and observations which is kept electronically.
+At each review point, personalised targets will be set to help you progress towards meeting the Teacher Standards by the end of the course.